Design a poster

 Do not include an abstract on your poster

-• necessary to have your poster accepted for presentation at a conference,
+• Is necessary to be accepted for presentation at a conference,

-• a good exercise to help you define your message and structure your poster
+• Helps you define your message and structure your poster

 An abstract is a concise summary of your work